 Wolf Creek debuted in 1939, and has been owned and operated by the Pitcher family for three generations since 1974.
 Wolf Creek’s 20-year master plan to add five lifts and 1,000 acres with a tram to the backside.
 But Wolf Creek must work with The US National Forest for these expansion plans which includes first replacing the Treasure Chair with a quad and relocating that double.

 Durango Mountain Resort is 80 miles west from Wolf Creek.
 Most Wolf Creek visitors stay in nearby Pagosa Springs where there is lodging including chain hotels and Pagosa Hot Springs.
 We stayed in Del Norte, a small Colorado town closer to Denver.
-The Windsor Hotel is a beautifully restored 1874 hotel with 14 grand guestrooms, the après ski Bistro Barbara, and an elegant dinning room.
+The Windsor Hotel is a beautifully restored 1874 hotel with 14 grand guestrooms, the après ski Bistro Barbara, and an elegant dining room.

 Wolf Creek Ski Images